awnumar/ephemeral/README.md

 Step **1** does not have to be repeated unless `make clean` is run.

-### Webapp
+### Web-app

-To launch the frontend web-app independently of the server, see the `README.md` file within the webapp directory.
+To launch the frontend web-app independently of the server, see the `README.md` file within the web-app directory.